GOAL

 Ability to obtain and maintain certification in company approved crisis management training.

-Prior experience and/or knowledge in special education services and compliance, particularly for students with severe learning disabilities, autism spectrum disorders, emotional behavioral disorders and/or other related disabilities.
+Highly skilled in working with children with learning disabilities, autism spectrum disorders, emotional behavioral disorders and/or other related disabilities.

 Proficiency in providing motivation and having critical conversations with students that help move them toward realistic goals.